Syndicate555/saas-backend-boilerplate-mongo/README.md

 - **Rate Limiting**: Prevents brute force and DoS attacks (Redis-backed in production)
 - **Input Validation**: All requests validated with Zod schemas
 - **Authentication**: JWT verification with Clerk (or mock auth in dev)
-- **SQL/NoSQL Injection Prevention**: Mongoose sanitization and Supabase parameterized queries
+- **NoSQL Injection Prevention**: Mongoose sanitization and query validation
 - **Environment Variable Validation**: Type-checked with Zod on startup
 - **Error Handling**: No sensitive data leaked in error responses
 - **Audit Logging**: Track important actions with timestamps and user IDs